The Phoenix Contact warehouse will be closed from the 24th December through to the 3rd of January 2023.

 Meeting the challenge now: Helping to shape the climate and energy revolution

-The goal of our corporate strategy of complete climate neutrality is to be CO2-neutral at all locations worldwide by the end of 2021.
+The aim of the corporate strategy was to have a carbon-neutral power supply at all major sites worldwide by the end of 2021.

 Our corporate commitment to sustainability